flyhard3/hello-world/README.md

 # hello-world
-Initial testing of Git Repository

-This is for testing commit of changes.
-New lines were added to README.md file.
-## This repository is also connected from IED preiades-4.2
+## This is test repository.
-This is only directory via local IED on github
+** This repository is for testing git on IDE.
+** IDE with git plugin used on pleiades-4.2

+See more detail on local CIP dir